 Waite Conservation Reserve

 It was the first day of winter and it was cool, clear, and sunny.
 They marched the trail across broad sunlit grassy fields to the edge of the hills face above Waite Conservation Reserve.
 They headed down into the park past native cherries and through Grey Box woodland.
 They were grateful for the memorial benches dotted throughout which gave them excellent resting spots to take photos and look at their phones.
 From the Netherby Spur they could see Adelaide close by through the enveloping brown haze.
 The trail became a thin and rocky affair down through Koala Gully until they came to some water tanks.
-It’s steep, they had to be careful of sliding down the steepest section of fire trail ever.
+It’s very steep and they had to be careful of sliding down the trail.
 Soon they were down the hill and wandering along the back of Springfield, one of Adelaide’s original suburbs.

 From here it was a short walk down the road through the suburbs to Mitcham and the Edinburgh Hotel at which more beers and many hot chips were consumed.
 After dinner, a bus was chosen for the ride back to city where high fives and congratulatory meh’s were shared.

 Hiking doesn’t have to be hardcore.
 Keep an eye on my blog for more ‘Great Walks Between Pubs in South Australia’.

 Click here to go back to the home page.